A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 After dinner, make your way to one of the city’s wine bars - no visit to Kutaisi would be complete without trying some of the excellent wines that come from this region.
 My personal favorites are Tsitska and Tsolikouri.

-Overnight in Kutaisi.
+Overnight in Kutaisi

-Day 6: Tskaltubo to Akhaltsikhe
+Day 6: Tskaltubo spas and high-mountain road to Akhaltsikhe

 Morning